 Most surveys cited by those who claim there is a consensus ask questions that are too vague to settle the matter.
 It is important to distinguish between the statement that global warming is a crisis and the similar-sounding but very different statements that the climate is changing and that there is a human impact on climate.
 Climate is always changing, and every scientist knows this.
 Our emissions and alterations of the landscape are surely having impacts on climate, though they are often local or regional (like heat islands) and small relative to natural variation.

-It is easy to find evidence that scientists disagree about climate change.
-Climate Change Reconsidered cites thousands of articles appearing in peer-reviewed journals that challenge the basic underlying assumptions of AGW (Idso and Singer, 2009).
-More than 30,000 scientists have signed a petition saying there is no threat that man-made global warming will pose a threat to humanity or nature (Petition Project).
+There is plenty of evidence that there is no scientific consensus that climate change is man-made and dangerous (Bast and Spencer, 2014 ).
+The multi-volume Climate Change Reconsidered series cites thousands of articles appearing in peer-reviewed journals that challenge the basic underlying assumptions of AGW (Climate Change Reconsidered 2008 , 2009 , 2011 , 2013 , 2014 ).
+More than 30,000 scientists have signed a petition saying there is no threat that man-made global warming will pose a threat to humanity or nature (Petition Project ).

 Alarmists often cite an essay by Naomi Oreskes claiming to show that virtually all articles about global warming in peer-reviewed journals support the so-called consensus.
 But a no-less-rigorous study by Benny Peiser that attempted to replicate her results searched the abstracts of 1,117 scientific journal articles on “global climate change” and found only 13 (1 percent) explicitly endorse the “consensus view” while 34 reject or cast doubt on the view that human activity has been the main driver of warming over the past 50 years.
 A more recent search by Klaus-Martin Schulte of 928 scientific papers published from 2004 to February 2007 found fewer than half explicitly or implicitly endorse the so-called consensus and only 7 percent do so explicitly (Schulte, 2008).